List of Assassin's Creed characters: Vlad Țepeș

-Vlad III Țepeș (1431–1476), commonly known as Vlad the Impaler or Vlad Dracula, was Voivode of Wallachia three times between 1448 and his death in 1476, and secretly a member of the Templar Order.
+Vlad III Țepeș (1431 – 1476), commonly known as Vlad the Impaler or Vlad Dracula, was Voivode of Wallachia three times between 1448 and his death in 1476, and secretly a member of the Templar Order.
 He was known for his ruthlessness towards his enemies, especially the Ottomans, whom he executed for the smallest of crimes, typically by impalement—hence his nickname.
-In 1476, he was killed by Ishak Pasha, the Mentor of the Ottoman Assassins, during a Hungarian uprising, and his decapitated head and sword were later brought to Constantinople as a trophy, where they were buried in a specially made prison.
+In 1476, he was killed by Ishak Pasha, the Mentor of the Ottoman Assassins, during a Hungarian uprising, and his severed head and sword were later brought to Constantinople as a trophy, where they were buried in a specially made prison.
 In 1511, Vlad's tomb is explored by Ezio, who retrieves his sword.
 While Vlad does not physically appear in Assassin's Creed: Revelations, he is mentioned several times, and his character model is used in the game's multiplayer, under the title of "the Count".

 Abbas Sofian

-Abbas Sofian (1166–1247) (voiced by Nolan North in Assassin's Creed and by Yerman Gur in Assassin's Creed: Revelations) is a Syrian Assassin during the Middle Ages, who serves as Mentor from 1227, when he usurps the position from Altaïr, until his death in 1247.
+Abbas Sofian (1166 – 1247) (voiced by Nolan North in Assassin's Creed and by Yerman Gur in Assassin's Creed: Revelations) is a Syrian Assassin during the Middle Ages, who serves as Mentor from 1227, when he usurps the position from Altaïr, until his death in 1247.
 Raised as an Assassin from birth alongside Altaïr, the two became best friends during their childhood.
 However, their relationship became strained after Altaïr revealed to Abbas that his father, Ahmad Sofian, had killed himself to escape the shame of being indirectly responsible for the death of Altaïr's own father, Umar.
-Abbas, who had grown up believing his father had left the Brotherhood, labeled Altaïr a liar, and developed a lifelong hatred for him.
+Abbas, who had grown up believing his father had left the Brotherhood, branded Altaïr a liar, and developed a lifelong hatred for him.
 After Altaïr kills their Mentor, Al Mualim, in 1191, Abbas stands against Altaïr, who wants to become the Brotherhood's new leader.
 He eventually repents and keeps a low profile during Altaïr's time as Mentor.
 When Altaïr and his family leave for Mongolia to deal with the threat presented by Genghis Khan, Abbas stages a secret coup d'état against Altaïr; killing his younger son, Sef Ibn-La'Ahad, and framing Altaïr's best friend and right-hand man, Malik Al-Sayf, who is thrown in prison and later executed as well.
 With Sef and Malik out of the way, Abbas holds the most power over the Brotherhood, and he implements a council with himself as its head.
 Eventually, he disbands the council, usurping the title of Mentor, and becomes the sole leader of the Levantine Assassins.
 Under Abbas' leadership, the Order declines and becomes corrupt.
 Additionally, Abbas spends most of his time hiding in Masyaf's fortress, fearing for his life.
 After Altaïr returns from his exile, the Assassins, disillusioned with Abbas' rule, join him again and help him get to Abbas, who is killed by Altaïr's newest invention: the Hidden Gun.